State Library Services

 State Library Services, a division of the Minnesota Department of Education (MDE), partners with libraries to achieve equity and excellence in our collective work for Minnesotans.
 Division staff are consultants who help libraries plan, develop and implement high-quality services that address community needs.
 State Library Services administers federal grant, state aid, and state grant programs that benefit all types of libraries.

-Work Confidently with Homeless Patrons
+Work Confidently with Patrons Experiencing Homelessness

 The Minnesota Department of Education is committed to supporting the state’s Heading Home Together plan, and library staff training is one of our goals.
 All library administrators, staff, board members, and volunteers now have free, yearlong access to “Practical Tips for Homeless Patrons,” an online, self-paced tutorial presented by Ryan Dowd, the author of The Librarian’s Guide to Homelessness.
 Through the course, participants will gain insights into the mind of a person experiencing homelessness—how they communicate, likely experiences that color their worldview, and possible triggers to behavior escalation.
 Through an empathy lens, library staff and volunteers will also gain tips and tricks for welcoming, serving, and supporting homeless patrons.